Tyntec

-Tyntec (or tyntec, as spelled by the company) is a global application-to-person messaging operator, cloud communications provider, and a US Inter-Carrier Vendor incorporated in London, UK.
+Tyntec (or tyntec, as spelled by the company) was a global application-to-person messaging operator, cloud communications provider, and a US Inter-Carrier Vendor incorporated in London, UK.

 History

 Tyntec was founded by entrepreneurs Dr. Ralph Eric Kunz and Thorsten Trapp in 2002.

-In 2017, it has regrouped its regional operations, Tyntec Limited in the UK, Tyntec GmbH in Germany, Tyntec Inc. in the US, and Tyntec Pte Ltd in Singapore, under a new holding company, the Tyntec Group Limited, based in London.
+In 2017, it regrouped its regional operations, Tyntec Limited in the UK, Tyntec GmbH in Germany, Tyntec Inc. in the US, and Tyntec Pte Ltd in Singapore, under a new holding company, the Tyntec Group Limited, based in London.

+On 19th June 2026 the Limited was placed into insolvency; on 10th July 2026 the GmbH followed.
+On 31th July 2026 Tyntec stopped all operations.

 Funding

 In June 2008, tyntec founders sold a minority share of the company to HarbourVest, an independent global alternative investment firm.
 In December 2010, tyntec received investment from Iris Capital, a pan-European growth fund specializing in technology, media and telecommunications.

-In 2016, the management of tyntec has acquired the company from HarbourVest Partners and Iris Capital, backed by Cipio Partners, a Germany-based private equity firm.
+In 2016, the management of tyntec acquired the company from HarbourVest Partners and Iris Capital, backed by Cipio Partners, a Germany-based private equity firm.

 Technology

-tyntec has built and developed a scalable proprietary patent-protected technology infrastructure that is installed at the operator level, which gives it direct operator-level connectivity to the GSM network.
+tyntec built and developed a scalable proprietary patent-protected technology infrastructure that was installed at the operator level, which gave it direct operator-level connectivity to the GSM network.

-The signal routing and delivery platform, housed in the technical operations center in Dortmund, is the core of tyntec's messaging platform.
-It is designed to be scalable and to handle high volumes of traffic without service degradation.
-It also provides several interfaces, which are available across all networks.
+The signal routing and delivery platform, housed in the technical operations center in Dortmund, was the core of tyntec's messaging platform.
+It was designed to be scalable and to handle high volumes of traffic without service degradation.
+It also provided several interfaces, which were available across all networks.

-tyntec's direct access into the global mobile network through its agreements with operators means that the company can directly reach the subscribers' handset.
-This is particularly important in crisis situations when networks are often overloaded or go down.
+tyntec's direct access into the global mobile network through its agreements with operators meant that the company could directly reach the subscribers' handset.
+This was particularly important in crisis situations, when networks are often overloaded or go down.